Kuskusky: The Kuskusky Path

-Following the construction of Fort Duquesne in 1754, the Kuskusky Path, a trail leading from Kuskusky to the fort, was used by hunters, traders, warriors, militia, war captives, and diplomats throughout the 1700s.
-The Kuskusky Path (sometimes called the Kuskusky-Kittanning Path) is generally regarded as a continuation of the Great Shamokin Path that connected Native settlements at Shamokin (Sunbury, Pennsylvania) on the Susquehanna River with Kittanning along the banks of the Allegheny River.
+Following the construction of Fort Duquesne in 1754, the Kuskusky Path, a trail leading from Kuskusky to the fort, was used by hunters, traders, warriors, militia, and diplomats throughout the 1700s.
+The Kuskusky Path (sometimes called the Kuskusky-Kittanning Path) is generally regarded as a continuation of the Great Shamokin Path that connected Native settlements at Shamokin (present-day Sunbury, Pennsylvania) on the Susquehanna River with Kittanning along the banks of the Allegheny River.
 It eventually became a paved road leading from New Castle to Pittsburgh.

 Captives

 At the beginning of the French and Indian War, the defeat of General Edward Braddock in July, 1755 left Pennsylvania without a professional military force.
 Shawnee and Delaware warriors launched dozens of raids against English settlements, killing and capturing hundreds of people and destroying communities across western and central Pennsylvania.
 The Kuskuskies were used as a holding site where prisoners were brought immediately after a raid.

-Marie Le Roy and Barbara Leininger, both age 12, were captured during the Penn's Creek massacre on 16 October, 1755.
+Marie Le Roy and Barbara Leininger, both age 12, were captured during the Penn's Creek massacre on 16 October 1755.
 They were taken to Punxsutawney, Pennsylvania, then to Kittanning, where they lived until Armstrong's attack in September 1756.
 After Kittanning was destroyed, the Indians moved for a time to Fort Duquesne, then in the spring of 1757 the two girls were brought to "Kaschkaschkung, an Indian town on the Beaver Creek."
 There they had to "clear the plantations...to plant corn, and to do other hard work of every kind."
 They lived at Kuskusky for about eighteen months.
 In late August, 1758 they were visited by the Moravian missionary Christian Frederick Post, but not permitted to speak with him.
 On 12 October 1758, French and Indian forces from nearby Fort Duquesne were defeated in an attack on the British outpost of Fort Ligonier, and the population of the Kuskusky towns fled, taking the girls to Muskingum in Ohio.
 They escaped with Hugh Gibson in March 1759.
 At the end of their captivity narrative, Marie Le Roy and Barbara Leininger listed by name twenty-one others then held at the Kuskuskies.